-Contains or may release hydrogen sulfide (H2S) gas.
+If heated, some bitumens and asphalt can release small quantities of hydrogen sulfide (H2S) gas.
+Do not depend upon sense of smell for warning of overexposure, since the gas causes rapid olfactory fatigue, which deadens the sense of smell at levels as low as 50ppm.
 Exposure to H2S concentrations above the permissible exposure limit causes irritation of the mucous membranes, headache, dizziness, vomiting, coughing, nasal discharge and pulmonary edema.
 At levels between 500 and 700 ppm, respiratory paralysis, loss of consciousness and possibly death can occur within 30 to 60 minutes.
 Exposure to higher concentrations can result in immediate death.
-Repeated exposure to low levels may also cause eye effects including conjunctivitis and corneal injury.
-There is no evidence that H2S will accumulate in the body tissue after repeated overexposure.